When buying a new vehicle, factor in the cost of car insurance as part of your overall budget.

 Additionally, drop insurance coverage you don’t need, especially if you want to purchase an older vehicle model.

 “You can shift money from one type of coverage to additional coverage on the uninsured motorist property damage coverage, for example.
-This way, so long as you are not the one at fault in an accident, your vehicle will be covered and you will save a lot of money on car insurance,” Mckenzie says.
+This way, so long as you are not the one at fault in an accident, your vehicle will be covered, and you will save a lot of money on car insurance,” McKenzie says.

 Before committing to a vehicle, estimate your car insurance costs and shop for the best value.
 Compare quotes from different insurance companies carefully.

-“If your car insurance payments are still on the higher end, consider choosing a higher deductible, such as $1,000 instead of a $500 deductible – which will lower your premium,” Mckenzie says.
+“If your car insurance payments are still on the higher end, consider choosing a higher deductible, such as $1,000 instead of a $500 deductible – which will lower your premium,” McKenzie says.
 “Also, consider leaving off additional coverages like rental reimbursement or roadside assistance, which may save you money, too.”

 GMC discounts on car insurance

-You might be eligible for discounts related to your vehicle or personal factors.
-Insurance companies typically reduce rates for vehicles equipped with advanced safety features such as automated emergency braking, lane departure warning systems and driver alertness monitors.
+Discounts may be related to the vehicle you drive or your personal factors.
+Insurance companies typically offer a discount for a vehicle loaded with advanced safety features such as automated emergency braking, lane departure warning and driver alertness monitor.

 In addition, you may be able to save a bit of coin by having an anti-theft device installed or driving a brand-new car as some insurers offer a new car discount.